 Linux getfacl command

-This document covers the Linux version of getfacl.
+This page covers the Linux version of getfacl.

-For each file, getfacl displays the file name, owner, the group, and the Access Control List (ACL).
+For each file, getfacl displays the file name, owner, the group, and the ACL (Access Control List).
 If a directory has a default ACL, getfacl also displays the default ACL.
 Non-directories cannot have default ACLs.

 The output format of getfacl is as follows: